calvincodes/cs744-big-data/README.md

 # CS 744 Big Data (Fall 2019)
-This is just a collection of my solutions and project repository.
-The solutions might not be correct.
+This repository is a collection of lecture notes, my assignment solutions, and my project repository.
+Please note, the solutions might not be correct.

 ## Lecture Slides
 The lecture slides were created and used by [Prof. Shivaram Venkataraman](https://shivaram.org/) while instructing this course during Fall 2019.
 If not archived, the course page can be found [here](http://pages.cs.wisc.edu/~shivaram/cs744-fa19/).